What is Fusion?

 Let’s Work Together To Make A Fusion-Powered World A Reality

 Only with the combined efforts of everyone who cares will we see the immense benefits of fusion power come to our world.
-Review our private placement investment memorandum and consider this exciting project.
-And be sure to contact us if you have any ideas of your own for taking our planet to the next level with fusion.
+See the web site and the business opportunity sections under USCL and “About” and consider this exciting project.
+Contact us if you have any ideas of your own for taking our planet to the next level with fusion.
 Thanks for your continued support.

 Fusion is the only realistic solution